Introduction to How to protect yourself from ransomware:

 First I explain to you what Ransomware is and what it does.
 First Ransomware is not a virus.
 Viruses infect files and software and have the ability to replicate.
 Ransomware encrypts (scramble) your files, render them unusable, and demands you to pay a (Ransom) for them to give you the code to decrypt (unscramble) your files.

-Backup your computer files on a separate drive that is not connected to the internet.
+Always make a backup of your computer files on a separate drive that is not connected to the internet.
 Always make backups, the more the merry.
 In the cloud, and on a physical drive.
-If you get an Ransomware attack, you still have a backup.
+If you get a Ransomware attack, you still have a backup.

 2.Stay up to date